Advanced search

 • You should not take Naproxen Tablets during the first 6 months of pregnancy unless absolutely necessary and advised by your doctor.
 If you need treatment during this period or while you are trying to get pregnant, the lowest dose for the shortest time possible should be used.
 If taken for more than a few days from 20 weeks of pregnancy onward, Naproxen Tablets can cause kidney problems in your unborn baby that may lead to low levels of amniotic fluid that surrounds the baby (oligohydramnios) or narrowing of a blood vessel (ductus arteriosus) in the heart of the baby.
 If you need treatment for longer than a few days, your doctor may recommend additional monitoring

-• Do not take Naproxen Tablets if you are in the last three months of pregnancy as it can harm the baby.
+• Do not take Naproxen Tablets if you are in the last three months of pregnancy as it can harm your baby.
 Naproxen Tablets can cause kidney and heart problems in your unborn baby.
 It may affect your and your baby’s tendency to bleed and cause labour to be later or longer than expected

-• If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
+• If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine

 • Naproxen may make it more difficult to become pregnant.
 You should tell your doctor if you are planning to become pregnant or if you have problems becoming pregnant.